Assassination attempts on Benito Mussolini: Gino Lucetti

 Later in 1926, on September 11, anarchist marble worker Gino Lucetti threw a bomb at Mussolini's limousine in Porta Pia, Rome, which injured four others.

 Anteo Zamboni

-The next month, on October 31, 1926, a shot fired at Mussolini, who rode in an open car through Bologna, led to the lynching of a 15-year-old boy.
+The next month, on October 31, 1926, a shot fired at Mussolini, who rode in an open car through Bologna, led to the lynching of a 15-year-old boy, Anteo Zamboni.
 Terrorism specialist J. Bowyer Bell wrote that the boy was likely innocent and the affair either a put-up job or plot between Fascists.
 The attempt resulted in laws creating Mussolini's secret police.

 The attempt has been adapted into two films: the 1977 film Gli ultimi tre giorni (The Last Three Days) and the fictionalized 1973 film Love and Anarchy.
 A street in Bologna is named after Zamboni.

 1930s plots

 As Italian Fascism became a stable institution, the potential murder of Mussolini became harder to attempt and offered less potential impact to destabilize his regime.
 In May 1931, American anarchist Michele Schirru was arrested and executed in Italy for plotting to kill Mussolini.
 The next month, Angelo Sbardellotto was arrested and executed for a similar plot.